cmohge1/lrbs-digital-editing-advanced-2019/day1.md

   - technological requirements and available resources (static or live, life expectancy, management)
 * Edition as analysis (Ohge and Tupman, forthcoming 2020):
 	- Sometimes too much emphasis on text structure and presentation
-	- Computers can "read" in new ways, after all
+	- Computers can "read" in new ways, after all, particularly in ways that our brains are lacking.
 	- An analysis-driven approach: many researchers in digital humanities have practised encoding and text analysis as separate tasks.
 But what exactly is text analysis and why do it in an editing project?
-Text analysis is a computer-assisted calculation of word counts and various other statistics in a textual corpus (e.g. word and sentence lengths, lexical uniqueness, unique word frequencies, parts-of-speech tagging, average word use, sentiments, and topics).
+Text analysis is a computer-assisted calculation of word counts and various other statistics in a textual corpus––e.g. word and sentence lengths, lexical uniqueness, unique word frequencies, parts-of-speech tagging, average word use, sentiments, and topics.
 (We'll cover this on [Day 5](day5.md).)
 	- How do the materials cohere with the methods of textual scholarship?
 What is the purpose of doing this edition?
 What are the arguments about the best way to organize and present the texts?
 What are the arguments for the significance of the text, and the priorities of its audience, and how will that affect our encoding choices?
 What analytical tools could enhance our understanding and demonstrate the significance of the research?
 		- Planning your project + documentation
 		- Project analysis + documentation